bofcarbon1/React.Tutorials/src/tempcalc/README.md

-the tempcalc application is part of the React tutorial series from facebook
+The tempcalc application is part of the React tutorial series from facebook

-The objective is to learn about liftin state to a component that might have functions that need to use a common component.
+The objective is to learn about lifting state to a component that might have functions that need to use a common component.
 This component contains the source of truth of the app.

-The app converst temperature from celcius to fahrenheit and vice versa
+The app converts temperature from celcius to fahrenheit and vice versa

 Components
 1. TemperatureInput
-  Take a temperature input in celcius or farenheit and calls an onChange function where is set props
+  Takes a temperature input in celcius or farenheit and calls an onChange function where is set React props
 2. App
    Is the (calculator component renamed).
 It registers a celcius and fahrenheit change listenr function that sets state The render() sets scale and temparerature from state, Celcius or fahrenheit from a tryConvert function